248-320-4872

 There are a lot of built in protective mechanisms that nature has provided in normal physiological birth.
 In a well nourished, healthy low risk woman, the rate of complication is extremely low.
 However, nature is fallible and complications can arise during labor, delivery, or the immediate postpartum period.
 Your midwife is there to monitor both you and your baby from active labor until approximately 2-3 hours post delivery.
 Many complications will show signs ahead of time.
 We are well trained and equipped to handle complications that can happen in a labor or delivery.
 There are protocols followed for different complications.
 The midwives at It's Your Birth are also trained in midwifery pharmacology and carry certain medications that are listed for use under our license.
 If the complication was not resolving as expected, the team would be arranging for back up EMS/hospital transport while continuing to work on stabilizing the situation.

-We do not routinely transport into the hospital with you.
+We do not transport into the hospital with you.
 Licensed CPM's do not have hospital privileges.
 If you need to transport to the hospital in labor, your midwife will call the transport in and fax over your records.
 The hospital practitioner becomes the primary care giver.
-Routine postpartum care will follow once you are discharged and home.
+Routine postpartum care will follow once you are discharged from the hospital.

 We do not participate with insurance/bill insurance.
 We provide an invoice if you would like to try to obtain reimbursement from your insurance after there is a date of birth.
 Many Christian Health Shares cover home birth.
 We find that our costs are often less than most clients deductibles/copays.
-Prenatal care, birth, birth team and 6 weeks of postpartum care are all included in the price.
 We do not provide super bills or ICD-10 coding.

 Yes.
 We offer a variety of payment plan options.
 For your convince, we accept payments in the form of cash, check, credit card or HSA cards.
 Payments may be made in person during It’s Your Birth Midwifery’s clinic hours or through Square invoices.
 See our Pricing page for details.